 Stellar content marketing is essential to B2B success.
 That’s why some of the best B2B newsletters educate their email lists with their latest and most popular blog posts.
 Providing valuable insight can help build trust with your audience.

 Once you establish trust, your subscriber is more likely to buy your product or service in the future.
 InVision, a leading product design platform, knows the power of building trust through educational blog content.

 InVision creates their entire newsletter around blog content.
 They divide their most popular thought leadership content into different color blocks at the top.

 Moving away from the illustrative design blocks at the top, the rest of the newsletter focuses on using stock photography to highlight some of InVision’s other blog content.
 This contrast in imagery is also a great way to test what kind of visuals work better for your audience, stock photos or illustrations.

 With the sole purpose of educating their audience, InVision’s newsletter is more likely to move their non-customer readers into using their platform in the future.

 B2B products and services can sometimes be overwhelming for customers because of the vast array of features and integrations they often offer.
-With that in mind, try to simplify the process as much as possible, especially if the potential customer is signing up for your emails for the first time.
-It’s important that you don’t overwhelm the new subscriber during the early stages.
+That said, try to simplify the process as much as possible, especially if the potential customer is signing up for your emails for the first time.
+It’s important not to overload new subscribers during the early stages.